Connection Upgrades

 For an H1 upstream, any standard WebSocket library works without modification — the engine forwards the standard Upgrade: websocket handshake unchanged.

 For H2C and H3 upstreams, the upstream server receives WebSocket over Extended CONNECT.
-The server must handle a CONNECT request carrying :protocol: websocket (RFC 8441 for H2C, RFC 9220 for H3).
-Libraries that only implement RFC 6455 are not compatible with this handshake form; the upstream must either use an HTTP-version-agnostic library or handle the CONNECT method directly.
+The server must handle a CONNECT request carrying :protocol: websocket.
+Libraries that only implement the classic HTTP/1.1 WebSocket opening handshake are not compatible with this handshake form; the upstream must either use an HTTP-version-agnostic library or handle the CONNECT method directly.
 The http-ws-h2c-server and http-ws-h3-server examples provide minimal reference implementations.

 The downstream client is not affected by the upstream setting.
 Any WebSocket client connects using its native protocol; the engine translates to the configured upstream version transparently.